httpwg/http2-spec/draft.md

 --- abstract

-This describes how "http" URIs can be resolved using Transport Layer Security (TLS).
+This describes how "http" URIs can be accessed using Transport Layer Security (TLS) to mitigate pervasive monitoring attacks.

 --- middle